Media Delaware County Guide

 The Great Outdoors:

 Visitors can unplug and contemplate nature at Tyler Arboretum and Ridley Creek State Park.
-With admission that allows for repeat entries on the same day, horticulture fans can spend a few hours exploring Tyler’s 650-acre collection of plants, special trees, interesting tree houses and historic buildings, then pick up a picnic lunch at nearby Country Deli to eat at a spot they find along 17 miles of trails through meadows, woodlands and wetlands.
-For more recreational activities, Ridley Creek State Park encourages fishing, hiking, cross-country skiing and discovery of its formal gardens and the living history Colonial Pennsylvania Plantation site.
+With the admission that allows for repeat entries on the same day, horticulture fans can spend a few hours exploring Tyler’s 650-acre collection of plants, unique trees, attractive tree houses, and historic buildings, then pick up a picnic lunch at nearby Country Deli to eat at a spot they find along 17 miles of trails through meadows, woodlands, and wetlands.
+For more recreational activities, Ridley Creek State Park encourages fishing, hiking, cross-country skiing, and the discovery of its formal gardens and the living history of the Colonial Pennsylvania Plantation site.

 Getting There:

-The trolley runs a regular route from to 69th Street in Philadelphia, and drivers should travel south on I-95 then north on I-476.
+The trolley runs a regular route from 69th Street in Philadelphia, and drivers should travel south on I-95 and then north on I-476.
 Public lots augment metered street parking.

 Latest Posts